Paying rent in SDA

 Rent payments

 You and your provider decide whether you pay the rent weekly, fortnightly or monthly.
-Make sure this is in the lease agreement.
+Make sure this information is in the rental agreement.

-You can choose a payment method that does not have extra fees.
-Your provider should tell you if a certain payment method includes any extra fees.
-You also have the option to pay rent by Centrepay.
+You can choose a payment method without extra fees.
+Your provider should tell you if a specific payment method includes additional fees.
+You can also pay rent by Centrepay.

 You can ask for a receipt when you pay rent.
-If you pay rent directly to your provider, they must give you a receipt straight away.
+If you pay rent directly to your provider, they must immediately give you a receipt.

 If you have an SDA residency agreement